 Rainham has a compact and popular retail area serving local needs.
-It does not offer the same opportunities for regeneration as other towns in Medway.
-Where new development comes forward, we will seek to integrate with existing communities, through upgrading its public realm, walking and cycling routes, and linking the town with local neighbourhoods, countryside and coast.
+Where new development comes forward, we will seek to integrate with existing communities, through upgrading public realm, walking and cycling routes, and linking the town with local neighbourhoods, countryside and coast.